sjnewbury/coherence/UPnP-Inspector/win32/README-Inspector-Build.txt

  * pycairo
  * pygobject

 PyWin32
 ~~~~~~~~~~~~~~~~~~~
 And last but not least we need pywin32.
 Don't ask, just install it,
 damn' it! - no seriously, it will be needed to find the right
 libraries (like gtk) and run properly.

 Build Tools
 ~~~~~~~~~~~~~~~~~~~

 bbfreeze
 ------------------------
 We use the cool bbfreeze project to create our binary of the Inspector.
 So we need that as well.
 It is very simple because we have
 easy_install:

   easy_install bbfreeze

+DBK - pip install bbfreeze
+		Ends with   Error: Unable to find vcvarsall.bat

 internal dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Twisted
 -------------------------
 If you have Visual-Studio 2003 you can try to install twisted 8.10.0
 with easy_install.
 I was not able to do that so I recommand to do what
 I did: download the twisted installer from their website and install
 it ;) .

 But do it!
 If you try to install Coherence or UPnP-Inspector before
 you did that you might fail.
+DBK - will fail for sure.

+DBK - Twisted 12.1.0, zope.interface 4.0.1

 Coherence
 -------------------------
 To be able to build the Inspector you need Coherence of course.
 You
 can simply install it with easy_install: